Home Assistant dashboard:

 Install the kiosk-mode integration via this button

-To set these properties, select the three dots in the top right and select Raw configuration editor.
+To set these properties, select the three dots in the top right corner of the dashboard in edit-mode and select Raw configuration editor.

 See all possible configuration parameters at https://github.com/NemesisRE/kiosk-mode